 The program includes the daily routine.
 The team creates a routine that reflects children’s need to rest, eat, and play.
 During each day there are times for children to interact with their peers, or seek time out by themselves.
 There are a range of active and passive activities for children to choose between.
 The team plan their day so that transitions between activities are handled sensitively and children are not rushed.

-Each room has a room journal that communicates what’s happening within the program and for the group as a whole.
-Reading this each day will give you an overview of the learning that is occurring and it’s also a great starting point for talking about what happened that day with your child.
-You will also see from time to time journals around specific topics that the whole centre may be focusing on.
-Such as a Professional Development Journal as we prepare for action research, or our Connections Journal which documents the stories of children visiting each other in different rooms.
+Each room has their own form of documentation, either floor books, planning books or project books that communicates what is happening within the program and for the group as a whole.
+Reading these will give you an overview of the learning that is occurring and it is also a great starting point for talking about what is happening in the room with your child.

 Excursions / Incursions